 This stumped me, I wasn’t expecting it but as underdeveloped and poor Laos is; it wasn’t as cheap as Thailand – Make sense of that!
 This magical, sleepy country that has been hidden from the world led me on a path where I would run out of money later on in Vietnam.

-Before you start panicking though I am talking in comparison to other South East Asian Countries.
+Before you start panicking though I am talking in comparison to it’s neighboring countries.
 So in terms of western prices and compared to South America Laos is still dirt cheap and a heaven for backpackers to travel on a budget.
 You just have to be a little more mindful of your spending.
 (However, I did travel Laos in 2014 so costs may have changed since then)

 During my time there my budget of $20-$25 dollars a day raised to $25-$30 a day and days we did excursions, slightly more.